 Biologic response modifiers are genetically engineered from proteins, genes or viruses for the purpose of stimulating your body’s response to infection.
 Biologics interfere with normal immune system functioning by obstructing inflammatory pathways and acting on cytokines, a set of molecules associated with systemic inflammation.
 In addition to slowing down the progression of joint damage, biologics are typically prescribed to people with chronic diseases (especially those with rheumatoid arthritis) who have not responded favorably to DMARD therapy.

-By combining this information and carefully reviewing all test results, a rheumatologist can then make a diagnosis and create a personalized treatment plan to address your particular condition.
+By combining this information and carefully reviewing all test results, a rheumatologist in New York can then make a diagnosis and create a personalized treatment plan to address your particular condition.

-Learn more what a rheumatologist can do to improve your health, schedule a consultation with a rheumatologist in New York City by calling Regional Orthopedic today.
+Learn more what a New York rheumatologist can do to improve your health, schedule a consultation with a rheumatologist in New York City by calling Regional Orthopedic today.